TLS inspection

 Important

-• The total quota for all inspection scopes is 20,000.
+• The total quota for all inspection ranges is 20,000.

-• The quota consumed by a TLS inspection policy is the sum of the quotas consumed by all inspection scopes in the policy.
+• The quota consumed by a single TLS inspection policy is the sum of the quotas from all its inspection ranges.

 Parameter